 Martin Rejzek’s chapter on the Cerambycidae in A Coleopterist’s Handbook (4th edition) is brilliant: a revolutionary improvement in our knowledge of British longhorn ecology, particularly of the immature stages.

 Identifying longhorns is pretty straightforward using Andrew Duff’s excellent pair of papers in British Wildlife (vol. 18, number 6 (August 2007) and vol. 19, number 1 (October 2007)) with excellent illustrations by Richard Lewington.
-Both are still in stock as back issues and available for only £4.00 each.
+Back issues are out of print and no longer available.

 Since Andrew’s papers, one or two more species have been discovered in Britain and “Leiopus nebulosus” has been split into L. nebulosus sensu stricto and L. linnei.